Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Microinverters eliminate these risks.
 They have rapid shutdown and reduce the likelihood of arc faults.

 At Penrith Solar Centre, we want you to understand the differences in solar architecture.
-High-voltage DC systems pose significant risks during fires.
+DC systems pose significant risks during fires.
 AC systems with microinverters offer better safety.
 Educating customers and installers about these differences is crucial.
 We will never reach Net Zero by 2050 if we are all this flammable.

 A group of people posing in front of a building at Penrith Solar Centre.